 Favorite quote from the author:

-In 2016, people finally found conclusive evidence to prove Einstein’s theory of general relativity.
-That means, for over 100 years, an entire branch of physics operated under the assumption that this idea was true but didn’t actually know.
-The chance that decades of work from thousands of people could collapse in an instant might seem like a crazy price to pay, but the truth is science has always worked this way.
+In 2016, people found conclusive evidence to prove Einstein’s theory of general relativity.
+For over 100 years, an entire branch of physics operated under the assumption that this idea was true.
+Working off of an assumption might sound risky, but science has always worked this way.
 Everything is a theory, waiting to be proven wrong.

-Hence, you shouldn’t be surprised if you see a resurgence of old ideas in any given field.
+Hence, the resurgence of old ideas shouldn’t surprise us.
 In psychology, the works of Sigmund Freud and Carl Jung have dominated for a long time.
 But now, an opposing contemporary of theirs is resurfacing: Alfred Adler.
-The Japanese authors Ichiro Kishimi and Fumitake Koga have analyzed his work for decades and now present an adapted version of it, ready to serve the modern world in our quest for happiness.
+The Japanese authors Ichiro Kishimi and Fumitake Koga have analyzed his work for decades and now present an adapted version of it, ready to serve us in our quest for happiness.

 The result is The Courage To Be Disliked, an instant bestseller in Japan and now a global phenomenon, with over 3.5 million copies sold.
 The book tells the story of an unhappy young man, who visits a philosopher on the outskirts of his city.
-Over the course of five conversations, the teacher helps him take control of his own life and happiness.
+Throughout five conversations, the teacher helps him take control of his own life and happiness.

 - If you focus on what’s wrong with you, you might be looking for reasons to hate yourself on purpose.

 - Most of what we think of as competition is just made up and hurting our happiness.

 Let’s see how Adler’s ideas can help us live true to ourselves, and become happier!

 Lesson 1: Your past does not determine your future.